dr460r/blog-rust/README.md

 ### Run container

-Port `3000` is the one that app listens on, so it needs to be bound to local port.

-_Optionally_, to persist data you can create local volume and bind it to `/app/data` directory inside container.
+Port `3000` is the one that app listens on, so it needs to be bound to local port. _Optionally_, to persist data you can create local volume and bind it to `/app/data` directory inside container.

-Example.
-Run container with `myvol` volume on port `80`:
+_Example_.
+Run container with added volume `myvol`, and listen on port `80`:
 ```sh
 docker run -v myvol:/app/data -p 80:3000 rust-blog
 ```